FreeRADIUS/freeradius-server/raddb/README.rst

-Upgrading to Version 3.0
+Upgrading to Version 3.2
 ========================

 .. contents:: Sections
    :depth: 2

 .. important::
-   The configuration for 3.0 is *largely* compatible with the 2.x.x configuration.
-However, it is NOT possible to simply use the 2.x.x configuration as-is.
-Instead, you should re-create it.
+   The configuration for 3.2 is compatible with 3.0.
+The only change is that the `correct_escapes` configuration has been removed, and is not the default.

 Security
 --------